alanng10/class-lang/Docue/Article/Word/a.md

 Word "relate" has meaning that is relative.

-Word "combine" has meaning that is combine entity.
+Word "combine" has meaning that is combo.

 Word "extend" has meaning that is extension.